CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 4. India[dot]com

 Users can also subscribe to news updates notification mails.
+### User site features:
+1. Landing Page - Read latest added news articles by clicking on any news article from the landing page.
+2. Categorical News articles - Sort news by their categories by cliicking on any category from the navbar.
+3. Subscribe to Updates - Readers can subscribe for newly added articles by submitting their email.
+4. Search for news articles - Readers can search for any news article by any keyword.
+5. Commenting - Readers can also post comments on any news article.
+6. Other features - Readers can also see the *number of views* for each news article.
+Also the website is having *next* and *previous* buttons and *pagination* for easier navigation through the site.
 ## Admin Site
 1.Admin login. \
 2.Add/Update admin details. \